1913 Chesterfield by-election: The National Insurance Act controversy

-An issue which had a direct impact on the election was the working of the National Insurance Act of 1911, which came into effect in 1913.
+An issue which had a direct impact on the election was the working of the National Insurance Act 1911, which came into effect in 1913.
 This legislation was a key component of the social reforms introduced by the Liberal government after 1908 which also included the first Old Age Pensions.
 The Act covered sickness, invalidity and unemployment benefits and brought real improvement in getting access to a doctor for poorer patients.
 However, regulations which the Insurance Commissioners (the body of civil servants responsible for administering the legislation) had introduced were believed to be adversely affecting many patients.
 The government had decided not to treat medical associations which were friendly societies in the same way as panel doctors, i.e. doctors agreeing to treat patients under the provisions of the Act.
 Most doctors who took panel patients also continued to treat private patients who paid their own costs.
 The panel system did not however operate in Chesterfield where the medical association performed a similar role.
 The decision not to put the association on an equal footing with panel doctors must have seemed to those who had insured themselves against sickness through their medical associations, a deliberate attempt to penalise the friendly societies.
 It could also have been viewed as an attack on the traditional Liberal concept of self-help.
 The Chesterfield Medical Association, a local friendly society, which was variously reported to have had 4,000 or 7,000 members many of whom were Liberal voters, were incensed at the new regulations.
 There was even a realistic prospect of an independent candidate being put up to fight on the health insurance issue, although negotiation with government to gain concessions was preferred and a meeting was hastily arranged at the House of Commons between a deputation from the Chesterfield Medical Association and Lloyd George the Chancellor of the Exchequer and the Financial Secretary to the Treasury Charles Masterman.
 While the threat of an independent medical association candidate receded, resentment remained high and the association members were urged not to vote for Kenyon.